-"WHEN THE BEST BOSS I EVER HAD DID THIS (specify what it was they did), IT HAD THIS IMPACT ON

-ME AND MY WORK (specify the impact)"
+"WHEN THE BEST BOSS I EVER HAD DID THIS (specify what it was they did), IT HAD THIS IMPACT ON ME AND MY WORK (specify the impact)"

 When The Best Boss I Ever It Had This Impact On Me And It Had This Impact On My Had Did This Work.
-Told me what she wanted I worked with much more I accomplished more because I knew in clear and measurable confidence because I knew exactly exactly what was expected.
-I did not terms and left me alone to what she expected.
-I did not have to waste time asking if it were right or do it. worry by hoping I was doing it right. doing rework.
+Told me what she wanted in clear and measurable terms and left me alone to do it.
+I worked with much more confidence because I knew exactly what she expected.
+I did not have to worry by hoping I was doing it right.
+I accomplished more because I knew exactly what was expected.
+I did not waste time asking if it were right or doing rework.
 Showed me he trusted me.
 I did my best to please him.
 I was the top performer in my department.